 Not anything I would recommend, but it worked!
 You need to leverage the wheel against the spinner.

-Keeping the leverage idea in mind, I went through a ton do designs on paper and prototypes.
+Keeping the leverage idea in mind, I went through a ton of designs on paper and prototypes.

 This tool is sold exclusively by Cobra Valley where you can read all about it and view videos of it in action